AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 When using PoR, though, the assumptions behind that \emph{rule of thumb} do not hold -- while blocks on a single chain may be produced at a constant rate, that chain also gains a security benefit from other chains.
 For the case of a 2-chain simplex (where those chains have the same block production frequency), the rate of confirmations will be twice the rate of block production.
 This is easily generalized: for an $N_1$-simplex with simplex-chains that share some block frequency $B_f$, the rate of confirmation will be $N_1 \cdot B_f$ Hz.
 Thus, the rate of confirmations has complexity $O(N_1 \cdot B_f) = O(N_1) = O(c)$.

 Let *confirmation time* be the duration breakpoint, above which a large enough number of confirmations have occurred to consider a transaction *safe*.
-This is equivalent to the *rule of thumb* we mentioned earlier.
-For a traditional blockchain, as we mentioned, this is the product of some constant and the expected duration between blocks: $B_f^{-1}$.
+This is equivalent to the *rule of thumb* mentioned earlier.
+For a traditional blockchain, as mentioned, this is the product of some constant and the expected duration between blocks: $B_f^{-1}$.
 For a simplex, though, the expected *duration* is $(N_1 \cdot B_f)^{-1}$.
 Thus, as the simplex grows -- as $N_1$ *increases* -- the entire network's rate of confirmations also increases, and thus *confirmation time* approaches 0[^approach-zero].

 A 200-simplex with $B_f = \nicefrac{1}{15}$ has a confirmation rate of $\nicefrac{40}{3} \approx 13.3$ Hz.
 An 800-simplex with $B_f = \nicefrac{1}{60}$ has the same confirmation rate.
 This is $\sim 6.5\times$ faster than EOS, $\sim 200\times$ faster than Ethereum, and $\sim 8,000\times$ faster than Bitcoin.